Sri480/Sri_2/c1_test.md

 **What is AlphaSense about?**

-**AlphaSense** provides a platform to provide insights and aid in investment decision-making by sifting through vast amoounts of financial data using Machine Language and Natural Language Processing.
+**AlphaSense** provides a platform to provide insights and aid in investment decision-making by sifting through vast amounts of financial data using Machine Language and Natural Language Processing.

 AlphaSense was launched in 2011 by Jack Kokko and Raj Neervannan.
-The idea was  born when Jack, as a investment banking analyst in Silicon Valley, had to do manual research the hard way, researching large number of documents searching with one keyword at a time.
-Years later at The Wharton School, Jack met his co-founder Raj Neervannan and realized the research process was just as cumbersome and research tools were just as outdated.
-They founded AlphaSense to provide a new type of search engine utilizing Artificial intelligence.
+The idea was  born when Jack, as a investment banking analyst in Silicon Valley, had to manually research the hard way, working with large number of documents searching with one keyword at a time.
+Years later, as a Wharton Executive MBA student, Jack realized the research process was just as cumbersome and research tools were just as outdated.
+At Wharton, Jack met his co-founder Raj Neervannan and founded AlphaSense to provide a new type of search engine utilizing Artificial intelligence.

 ## Business Activities